Vote Jo

 The proposed local government reorganisation aims to simplify these responsibilities by creating unitary authorities and getting rid of district councils to reduce duplication and “to improve efficiency” (that old chestnut).

-So in Honiton, this will mean that East Devon District Council and Devon County Council will be abolished and their responsibilities merged into some new and improved council, or possibly multiple councils, covering all of Devon.
+So in Honiton, this will mean that East Devon District Council and Devon County Council will be abolished and their responsibilities merged into some new council.
+As the various councils in Devon could not agree a single proposal, the government decides what we get.

 This has already happened in Cornwall which became a unitary authority in 2009, replacing its six district councils with a single Cornwall Council responsible for all local government functions.